Skip to main content

 • Complexity: Subtle notes of fruit, caramel, and earthiness that weren’t in the raw ingredients

-I strained half through a fine-mesh sieve (producing a smooth, pourable sauce) and left the other half unstrained (producing a thick, chunky condiment).
-I bottled them in repurposed swing-top bottles and put them in the fridge.
+I strained half through a fine-mesh sieve and left the other half chunky.
+I bottled both and put them in the fridge.

 What the batch taught me